Great Grandma Ostine in the meadows of North Dakota.

-Farming is not only in the history of this land, but also in the history of our family.
+Farming is not only in the history of this land but also in the history of our family.
 Our personal heritage as farmers takes us back to North Dakota stateside, and Norway, South Africa and England abroad.
-We feel a very strong connection to our anscestral farmer heritage and consider it a great privelege that we are able to bring farming back into the lives of our family today.
+We feel a very strong connection to our ancestral farmer heritage and consider it a great privilege that we are able to bring farming back into the lives of not only our family but also yours!

-The name we chose for the farm was originally inspired by a vision for the farm that hearkens back to days of old, when farms often included or were surrounded by large areas of native grasses, wilfdlowers, and brush/forest.
-The Meadowlark thrives in such an environment, however this kind of habitat has decreased as development encroaches.
+The name we chose for the farm was originally inspired by a vision for the farm that hearkens back to days of old when farms often included or were surrounded by large areas of native grasses, wildflowers, and brush/forest.
+The Meadowlark thrives in such an environment, however, their numbers have decreased as their habitat has been replaced by encroaching development.
+We feel the importance of keeping our grasses safe for the meadowlark and adjust our mowing schedule to ensure their safe flight from their nest.
 Since the naming of the farm, we learned that the Meadowlark was my Grandma Becky's favorite bird.
 She loved it so much, she learned by heart its call and taught it to my mother and her little sister and brother.
-There is a vivid feeling of serendipity in this, like our anscestors are sending a message of love and blessing our efforts We sure hope to be visited by a Meadowlark someday!
+There is a vivid feeling of serendipity in this - like our ancestors are sending a message of love and blessing our efforts.
+We look forward to the arrival of the Meadowlark each Spring!

 Great Aunt Mina on the farm in her awesome coveralls.